 2. Epic ice skating

-The Ottawa region is an ice skating paradise, boasting several outdoor rinks in the city (some of which are refrigerated) as well as enchanting skating trails in the countryside.
+The Ottawa region is an ice skating paradise, boasting several outdoor rinks in the city (some of which are refrigerated) as well as enchanting skating trails in the countryside — you and your children will have a blast!
 Best of all, the bucket list worthy Rideau Canal Skateway becomes the world’s largest skating rink when it freezes during the winter months (roughly late December through February, weather permitting).
 You can glide 7.8 kilometres (4.8 miles) through downtown Ottawa day and night on this UNESCO World Heritage Site.

 3. Iconic national museums

 Museums are the perfect place to warm up, especially in Canada’s capital where you can visit seven of nine national museums.
 Choose from the world’s largest collection of Indigenous and Canadian art, ancient dinosaur fossils, Canadian military stories, aviation artefacts and more.
-Museums often host temporary blockbuster programming, including special exhibits from around the world.
+Museums often host temporary blockbuster programming, including special exhibits from around the world, many of which are kid-friendly.

 The ByWard Market is one of the oldest and largest farmers’ markets in Canada, as well as the name of the historic neighbourhood that surrounds it.
 Visit the indoor and outdoor vendors around the central building for local products like maple syrup and crafts, as well as fun souvenirs and gifts.
 You’ll also find fashion, jewellery and homewares in the many independent shops throughout the neighbourhood.

 When it’s time for a treat, nibble on a tasty BeaverTail pastry at its original stand located on George Street, sip a cocktail in a cozy bar, or fulfil your culinary cravings at the many restaurants.
-Don’t forget to take a selfie with the huge OTTAWA letters on York Street near Sussex Drive and tag #MyOttawa on social media!
+Don’t forget to take a photo with your family at the huge OTTAWA sign on York Street near Sussex Drive and tag #MyOttawa on social media!

 5. Great outdoors